https://www.ii.com/linkified-section-headings-in-hugo-generated-web-pages/#_why

 sectanchors

-To learn about this, see docs.asciidoctor.org/asciidoc/latest/sections/title-links/.
+To learn about these attributes, see docs.asciidoctor.org/asciidoc/latest/sections/title-links/.

-💡 | In all versions of Asciidoctor, you can specify :sectanchors: :!sectanchors: :sectanchors: before :sectanchors: after Note that
+💡 | In all versions of Asciidoctor, you can specify :!sectanchors: :sectanchors!: :sectanchors: :sectanchors: before :sectanchors: after Note:

 |